The Parents' Review

 3. How do we know whether we are following the one or the other, and when may we safely act according to inclination?

-4. What are the outward guides of conscience.
+4. What are the outward guides of conscience?

-result proved that they were capable of thinking them out.
+It may be thought that these are difficult questions for young children, but the result proved that they were capable of thinking them out.
 A young girl of thirteen thus defined the distinction: "Conscience is the voice of the Holy Spirit within us telling us whether we do right or wrong.
 The soul is the part nearer to God, so conscience leads us to do what God wishes us.
-Inclination in the part nearer ourselves and by following it without asking our conscience we often do wrong."
+Inclination is the part nearer ourselves, and by following it without asking our conscience we often do wrong."
 The youngest member, who had not mastered the art of spelling, wrote that the voice of conscience "is so small that often the wish to do a thing for our own sake, called inclination, chokes conscience and makes us wicked.
 But when we do not listen to it we feel uneasy and want to repent."
 All the children named the Ten Commandments, the teaching of the Apostles, and the life of Christ as the outward guides.
 Another week the subject was "Self and other selves," with the questions: --

 1. What is, or ought to be, the course of our life in regard to others?